By Frederick J. Chiaventone

 With the expedition over, the Corps of Discovery returned tired and ragged but exuberant about having accomplished their mission with only a single fatality, Sergeant Charles Floyd, who apparently died of acute appendicitis and was buried near the site of present day Sioux City, Iowa.
 After the finish of the expedition, the Girandoni air rifle disappeared into the mists of history—that is, until recently.

-Discovering and Duplicating the Lewis and Clark Girandoni
+Discovering and Duplicating the Girandoni Used During the Lewis and Clark Expedition

 Enter Dr. Robert Beeman, a distinguished university professor, first chairman of San Francisco State University’s Department of Marine Biology and former fellow of the National Science Foundation at Stanford.
 As a youngster, Beeman had received a Daisy BB gun as a gift, and the weapon stirred a lifelong passion for air rifles.
 In time, Beeman’s name would become synonymous with air rifles after his boyhood interest led him to found the world-famous Beeman Precision Airgun company.
 In addition to designing and promoting air rifles, Beeman began collecting every sort of unusual and historical air rifle he could find during travels taking him to various arms factories, museums and private collections around the world.
 One such acquisition was a Girandoni air rifle in remarkably good repair.